jefponte/lumen-api-example/README.md

      }
 }
 ```
-5. You can create your routes in this file: /routes/web.php calling the controller method:
+4. Create your routes in this file: /routes/web.php calling the controller method:
 ```php
 $router->group(['prefix' => '/api'], function () use ($router) {
     $router->get('/movie', 'MovieController@index');
 });
 ```

-6. Run project with PHP int folder ./public and then you can see it running at this addres http://localhost:8000/api/movie
+5. Run project with PHP int folder ./public and then you can see it running at this addres http://localhost:8000/api/movie

         php -S localhost:8000 -t ./public